marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Possibility to hide a layer in the cart / order

 = 1.2.27 - 15/Feb/2022 =

 * TWEAK: Possibility to disable toggling of the layers on the theme WSB (show the contents of all layers).